archethic-foundation/dex/README.md

 update_farms_code()
 ```
 This action can be triggered only by the Master chain of the dex.
 It's allowing to update all the farms code.
 The Router will call the action `update_code()` of all the known farm.

+### Stats

+To get some statistics about the DEX, pool contracts are storing the volume and fee for both tokens since its creation.
+Farm contract also stores the reward already distibuted.
+You can refer to `get_pool_infos` function and `get_farm_infos`.
+Those stats are accumulator since contract creation.
+For example, if you want to get the fee since the last 24h you have to retrieve the contract address of the pool 24h hour before (you can use node's `getTransactionChain` graphql api with `from` args) and call the function `get_pool_infos` on this transaction address.
+Do the same for the current address and you can calculate the difference between both values.
+The difference is the fee paid since the last 24h

 ### Helper scripts